If you're waking up to an icy bedroom or getting chilly while working at your desk, you may want to invest in a portable heater.

 The Capsule isn't the cheapest small heater you'll find on the market but there's much to like in its compact form.

 For one thing, it looks good.
-That's an important factor in a device that will spend its life on show in your home or office.
+That's an important factor in an appliance that will spend its life on show in your home or office.
 The cute grid stylings, mixture of metal and ceramic, and its modern, curved edges set it apart from many heaters that are built for service but not for display.
 This is a piece of tech that'll fit into your home and quickly become part of the furniture.

 The Capsule feels built to last, and is a great size.
 Weighing around 1.3kg, and 192 x 137 x 270mm in size, it's perfectly portable.
 Critically, it's equally at home on the floor or on your desk, which isn't true of all 'compact' heaters.
 And, although it's not the most powerful heater available, its 1,800 watt output pumps out plenty of heat, and quickly.